3nya/stat400/9 - Point Estimation/Point Estimation.md

 ## Checking Bias

-An estimator is considered **biased** if the expected value of the estimator minus the actual value is not 0.
+An estimator is considered **biased** if the expected value of the estimator minus the true parameter value is not 0.
 Example:
 $$Bias(\hat\sigma) = E[\hat\sigma] - \sigma^2$$
 If the bias is negative, the estimator is underestimating